Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 However, Pretty Ugly Pottery's distinctive Ugly Mugs are now becoming collectors' items.

 Pretty Ugly Pottery's famous range of Ugly Mugs were dishwasher-proof mugs with funny faces on the outside.
 There were two main types - plain earthenware, with facial details highlighted with brown colour (iron oxide), or the more colourful type with facial details formed from dyed clay.

 All were made by hand.
 The mug shape was thrown on a traditional potter's wheel, then the "facers" created the novelty characters from a block of clay, shaping the features by hand.
 A handle was then applied, then the mug would be left to dry.
 Around two weeks later, any rough bits of clay were smoothed before a thin layer of liquid glaze was added.
 Once dry, these would then be taken to the kiln for firing.

-Other ranges were also made by Pretty Ugly Pottery, such as the animal characters or the nude women who were placed on the inside of a mug so the drinker got a surprise.
-The photos below show the full range of ceramic gifts.
+Other ranges were also made by Pretty Ugly Pottery, such as the animal characters or the nude women who were placed on the inside of a mug, so the drinker got a surprise.

 My Job at Pretty Ugly Pottery

 I was one of the new team employed by Pretty Ugly Pottery for their new Liverpool site in 1997.
 After completing three short courses run by Merseyside Tourist Board, and having spent several weeks at the pottery's plant in Rhos-on-Sea in North Wales, we were all ready for the official opening of the Liverpool site at 112 Mariners Wharf.